alechenninger/blog/posts/fakes.md

 conveniences.
 Unfortunately, they are subtle and easily overlooked.
 This is not to be confused with insignificant.
 Quite the contrary, these "conveniences" are profound.
 Let's dig in.

-// Most times, we don't see the complexity required to implement runtime meta-programming as a
+// Most times, we don't see the complexity required to implement runtime metaprogramming as a
 // tradeoff, thanks to Mockito's well-designed abstractions.
 But occasionally, those abstractions
 // leak.
 Once, a colleague and I spent a while banging our heads against build failures for just one
 // particular service when we moved our Jenkins server inside a container in an OpenShift